greyscalepress/interview-project/README.md

 Some notes on my interviewing practice.

-During the 1990s : taped interviews conducted for music fanzines (*Crépuscule*, *Transit magazine*), with Das Ich, Velvet Acid Christ, Olivier Moreau, Stelarc, Mother Destruction, Zbigniew Karkowski...
+During the 1990s : taped interviews conducted for music fanzines (*Crépuscule*, *Transit*), with numerous electronic music acts: Kid606, Velvet Acid Christ, Das Ich, Olivier Moreau, Stelarc, Mother Destruction, Zbigniew Karkowski...

 August 16th 2001: "the absolute interview / 10 small questions about music" is sent out to a number of musicians and sound artists.
-On sept 13 2001, a website is created with the recieved answers, featuring: alec empire, blectum from blechdom, cdatakill, disinformation, hanin elias, multipara, scanner, s.e.t.i., silk saw, third eye foundation, ultra milkmaids, ultra-red.
+On sept 13 2001, a website is created with the recieved answers, featuring Alec Empire, Blectum From Blechdom, cdatakill, Disinformation, Hanin Elias, Multipara, scanner, s.e.t.i., Silk Saw, Third Eye Foundation, Ultra Milkmaids, Ultra-red.

 October 2001 : minidisk recordings, dream transcripts done in Georgia with members of the General Document collective.